metron-labs/metron-demisto-content/Packs/SafebreachV2/Integrations/SafebreachContentManagement/README.md

 ### safebreach-delete-simulator-with-name

 ***
-This command deletes simulator with given name
+This command deletes simulator with given name.

 #### Base Command